ollicle/squizbox/README.md

 	npm run test -- "http://www.example.com"

-Click the exit button

-## Next

-- create committed dist directory and make bookmarklet accessible online somehow

 ## todo

+- breakpoint selection and edit

+	When both iframes ready

+	for each in array of media rules

+	build array of matching rules in each of the iframes

+	associate these by reference accessible to boundary object

+	write an edit function that is passed references to these rules via the selected boundary

+	bind selected width to edit media rules

 - cross convert breakpoints in em/rem with pixels

-- breakpoint selection and edit
+- create committed dist directory and make bookmarklet accessible online somehow

 - easy access to edited values (before and after perhaps)

 ## wishes